mkaraev/github-analyzer/README.md

 Simple github analyzer.

 For given repo and branch retrieves:
-* Most active contibutors for given time range
+* Most active contributors for given time range
 * Number of opened/closed pulls which created in given time range
 * Number of "old" pulls which created in given time range
 * Number of opened/closed issues which created in given time range